MioaraCiolacu/Final_homework_JavaCourse_ITFactory/readme.md

 In the last theme, I created a testable mini application.
 For this, I worked in parallel with Maven, PostgreSQL and Postman.
-Basically, I created a database and implemented different endpoints, using appropriate HTTP methods
+Basically, I created a database and implemented different endpoints, using appropriate HTTP methods:)